AlfonsoCebollero/asyncReply-RequestAPI/README.md

 async Reply-Request API.

 It is thought to have a local instance of cadence running locally which can be easily accomplished following these [instructions](https://cadenceworkflow.io/docs/get-started/installation/#run-cadence-server-using-docker-compose).
-This set up does not provide persintance when stopped, but it can be easily added by docker volume means.
+This set up does not provide persintance when deleted, but it can be easily added by docker volume means.

 I have inspired myself from this [medium post](https://medium.com/stashaway-engineering/building-your-first-cadence-workflow-e61a0b29785) to implement the cadence structure.

 ## Configuration file
 Inside resources folder, a configuration file can be found with the following content:

 ```
 env: "development"
 cadence: